Amala – How to Make Lump Free and Fluffy Amala Recipe

 The only ingredients needed to make àmàlà fufu are boiling water and one of the desired types of flour.

-This recipe is for black Amala the white one (Lafun) is made in a different way.
+This recipe is for black Amala the white one (Lafun) is made differently.
 So below is a step-by-step guide to making Amala perfect.

 Method